What is a chargeback?

-Valid proof of shipping can be, but is not limited to:
+Valid proof of dispatch can be, but is not limited to:

 - A scanned copy of delivery forms or departure information

-- A shipping service receipt or customs form that includes the date of shipment, as well as the name, full address, or zip code of the recipient
+- A delivery service receipt or customs form that includes the date of dispatch, as well as the name, full address, or post code of the recipient